d-khan/Python-exercise/Variables.md

 # Find out the memory addresses of each character in str1 and str2.
 # The following is the example
 print(hex(id(str1[0])), hex(id(str1[1])))  # where 0 is the first index and 1 is the second index
-# Follow the same method as described above to find the addresses of other characters and complete the table below.
+# Use the same method as described above to find the addresses of additional characters and complete the table below.
 ```

 | Address in hexadecimal | Char |